By Peter Ferrara, ,

 Published May 07, 2015

-Peter Ferrara is general counsel of the American Civil Rights Union, and a senior fellow at the Heartland Institute.
-He served in the White House Office of Policy Development under President Ronald Reagan, and as Associate Deputy Attorney General of the United States under the first President Bush.
+Peter Ferrara is the Senior Fellow for Entitlement and Budget Policy for the Heartland Institute and Director of Policy for the Carleson Center for Public Policy.
+He served in the White House Office of Policy Development under President Reagan, and as Associate Deputy Attorney General of the United States under the first President Bush.
+He is the author of "America’s Ticking Bankruptcy Bomb," now on sale from HarperCollins.